Long Range Wi-fi Dish Antenna

 Offset feed antennas originally designed for modern Ku band digital TV require special mounting and aiming technique.
 The best method is to invert the mounting hardware and angle the dish to about 75 degrees for peaking signals on the horizon.
 In azimuth, aim directly at the desired access point, but in elevation, offset about 37 degrees.
 The webmaster's antenna stands atop a vertical length of 2" schedule 40 pipe.
 A prime focus wi fi dish, on the other hand, can simply be mounted on a pipe and aimed directly at the signal source.

 These wi fi dish antennas are very directional!
 It is common to scan an area and see weak signals just barely detectable when out of the beam.
 As the antenna is aimed directly at the distant access point, the signal strength will jump up considerably - perhaps to full scale.
-High directivity associated with wi fi dish antennas is good: interference from off center stations is reduced and distant access points are reachable at broader bandwidths.
+High directivity associated with wi fi dish antennas is good: interference from off center stations is reduced and faster broadband connectivity is possible for distant access points.

 All of the parabolic wi fi antenna feed types discussed here are intended for connection to USB wireless adapters.
 Yes, extended range connections are possible with a simple USB wi fi adapter mounted at the reflector's focal point, but for maximum performance, the adapter must have some kind of directional antenna directly feeding the RF circuitry.
 Make it easy, and find a wireless adapter with a removable external antenna.
 Then, unscrew the original and replace it with the yagi, helical, or biquad homebuilt antennas.
 Mount this at the reflector focal point and go for those cross-town or cross-county links.